 - Persian Gulf War (1990-present) - Two years (or no less than 90 days of the full amount of time called for duty)

 You might still be eligible even if you didn’t reach the minimum time in service requirement.
-For example, if you were discharged early due to a disability that was related to your service, you are still eligible.
+For example, if you were discharged early due to a disability related to your service, you are still eligible.

 Active Duty Members and Spouses